noahf909/RobertArchive/README.md

 # Robert Archive
-Original files have been kept with the company I interned over the summer.
+- Original files have been kept with the company I interned over the summer.
 However, in this repository, you can find videos that showcase the project
+- Intern spanned from May 2024 to August 2024